-Option 4) Mail via FedEx/USPS to the address below.
-Please include the following: Service member's name, full social security number, date of mailing, and a POC at the submitting flight surgeon's office with all mailed materials.
+Option 3: Mail via FedEx/USPS to the address below.
+Please include the following: Service member's name, DoD ID, type of studies with date of study, date of mailing, and a POC at the submitting flight surgeon's office with all mailed materials.
 Additionally, please document the mailing tracking number in AMS submission.